 - Store secret configuration parameters for application

 The Avassa platform is an easy-to-use, secure and scalable solution to the challenges of running container-based applications in a distributed environment.
 We would love to show it to you tell you more in detail about how others are using it.
-Please contact usopen in new window to schedule a demo or join our pilot program and get access to a running system.
+Please contact us to schedule a demo or join our trial program and get access to a running system.